semrush/intergalactic/website/docs/style/design-tokens/design-tokens.md

 tabName: Tokens
 ---

+> Design tokens are available for use from @semcore/ui@13.5.0 version

 @## Description

 Design tokens are variables that store visual design choices (colors, fonts, spaces, opacity, box-shadows, etc.).
 The most important thing is that tokens ensure the same style names and values are used in design files and code.